Chris Walker (motorcyclist)

-Chris Walker (born 25 March 1972 in Nottingham) is a British motorcycle road racer and former scrambler with the nickname The Stalker.
+Chris Walker (born 25 March 1972) is a British motorcycle road racer and former scrambler with the nickname The Stalker.
 He is a four-time runner-up in the British Superbike Championship, and a former race winner in the Superbike World Championship.
-For the 2015 season Walker signed for Tommy Hill's Be Wiser Kawasaki Team aboard a Kawasaki ZX-10R in the British Superbike Championship, following his 2014 season with Lloyds British GBmoto squad.
+For the 2015 season, Walker signed for Tommy Hill's Be Wiser Kawasaki Team aboard a Kawasaki ZX-10R in the British Superbike Championship, following his 2014 season with Lloyds British GBmoto squad.
 Team manager Hill left in August, 2015, and the team folded in September, leaving Walker without a ride for the final two race meetings of the season.

 In early 2016, Walker announced he would no longer participate in superbikes, instead switching to the British Sidecar Championship, initially with a two-year contract.
 With no previous experience, Walker stated he was excited by the future opportunities.

 Like Formula One legend Ayrton Senna, Walker developed Bell's Palsy in 2002 which paralysed part of his face.
 He lists his determination as his best feature, and his love of puddings as his worst.
 He usually races #9.

 He returned to the grid in 2021 taking on the Ducati TriOptions Cup.

 Early years and British Superbike Championship 1995–2000

-Walker only started road racing in 1995 after many years as an accomplished motocross rider, but by the end of that year and into 1996 he rose through the ranks with ease and had ridden in Grands Prix and scored points.
+Walker only started road racing in 1995 after many years as an accomplished motocross rider, but by the end of that year and into 1996, he rose through the ranks with ease and had ridden in Grands Prix and scored points.

 In 1997, Walker challenged for the prestigious British Superbike championship with Yamaha, finishing as runner-up to experienced team-mate Niall Mackenzie.
 He switched to Kawasaki for 1998, winning in the season's first race, before it became clear that the Yamahas of Mackenzie and Steve Hislop were the bikes to beat.
-Injury to Hislop allowed Walker to take 2nd in the series again, a feat he repeated behind Troy Bayliss’ Ducati in 1999.
+Injury to Hislop allowed Walker to take second in the series again, a feat he repeated behind Troy Bayliss’ Ducati in 1999.

 Walker came agonisingly close to the 2000 title, when an engine failure in his Suzuki took him out of a winning position with just three laps remaining of the final race at Donington Park, leaving Walker in tears and gifting the title to GSE Ducati’s Neil Hodgson.
 He did however take a second place at Brands Hatch in the World Superbike round that year, the best of his many wild card entries in the UK rounds (and occasionally Assen in the Netherlands) over the years.